tom-dell/Plex-Meta-Manager-Configs/README.md

 * Builder
   * This is what Plex Meta Manager calls the format of the of the collection, as each type of collection (IMDb/Trakt/etc) all have different types of options and filters.
-  * This is a screenshot of two of my collections, the first one is built with the [IMDb builder](https://metamanager.wiki/en/latest/metadata/builders/imdb.html), and the second with the [mdblist builder](https://metamanager.wiki/en/latest/metadata/builders/mdblist.html).
+  * This is a screenshot of two of my collections, the first one is built with the [IMDb builder](https://metamanager.wiki/en/latest/metadata/builders/imdb.html), and the second with the [tmdb builder](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-builders).
-  * The red and pink are collections, where as the blue is the builder within the collection.
+  * The red boxes are collections, where as the blue ones are the builders within the collection.
   * ![](/images/builders.png)
 * Static list
   * This is a list that doesn't change, something like a list of all comedy movies released in 2021, they can't release any more movies in 2021 until we invent time travel!